axcou/SAE-S1.02/README.en.md

 As part of our first-year B.U.T.
 Data Science program, our team of three students spent a full day (from 9:00 AM to 4:00 PM) coding a Python program to read, process, and analyze text files.

 The objective was to extract and structure customer information from provided files to generate useful statistics.
-This project allowed us to apply our skills in file manipulation, task automation, and data analysis—key competencies in data science.
+This project allowed us to apply our skills in file manipulation, task automation, and data analysis.

 ## Objectives and Problem Statement